mahidhar/sc24_k8s_tutorial/4_ai_examples.md

 ## Helm based deployment of LLM as service (H2O)

-This is how it's supposed to work: <https://nrp-llm-gradio.nrp-nautilus.io>

-Use `guest`:`guest` or register a new user

 Install helm.
 Details at: <https://github.com/helm/helm#install>.
 Quickest option mignt be to download and use static binaries from the release page referenced in link above.

 We will be using the H20 project (<https://github.com/h2oai>).
 Clone the H2O repository: